 I made beef Wellington for my husband and myself for our 32nd anniversary in January.
 The idea to make this for our dinner came from watching Masterchef Junior on TV.

-There was an episode where the little kids were challenged to make beef Wellington, a Gordon Ramsay signature dish.
+There was an episode where the kids were challenged to make beef Wellington, a Gordon Ramsay signature dish.
 But judge Ramsay didn’t show them how to make it.
 He simply cut through a perfectly cooked beef Wellington and told them how to make it.
 My brain would have shut down part way through his instructions, especially without any visuals.
 But these kids proceeded to tag team their way through their own beef Wellingtons, plus two sides.
 And most all of their beef Wellingtons came out perfectly.

 Beef Wellington is quite extravagant, but it’s just the sum of many parts, each of which is not difficult at all to prepare.
 I’ll discuss all of these parts next.